Statistical learnability of smooth boundaries via pairwise binary classification with deep ReLU networks: Proofs

 Therefore, we have

-where the first inequality follows from Lemma~\ref{lem:step 3 lemma 2}, the second inequality is due to~\eqref{eq:error bound lemma eq 6.20}, and in the third inequality we used Markov's inequality.
+where the first inequality is due to Lemma~\ref{lem:step 3 lemma 2} and the assumption that $p_{X}=p_{X'}$ (see condition (A3) in Definition~\ref{def:main assumption}), the second inequality is due to~\eqref{eq:error bound lemma eq 6.20}, and in the third inequality we used Markov's inequality.
 In the last equality, we set $C_{i,j}=\widetilde{C}_{i,j}'^{-1}$.
 Thus, we obtain the claim. \end{proof}